 Vigilance provides vital inputs to the operating authorities for improving theprevailing systems for bringing about more transparency.
 Accordingly eight major SystemImprovement Projects (SIPs) were undertaken at different Plants/Units of SAIL.

-iii) Surveillance in the areas of receipt sampling & testing of high value rawmaterials
+iii) Surveillance in the areas of receipt sampling & testing of high value rawmaterials.

-Certain vulnerable points were identified in the Plants/Units such as weighbridges dispatch and unloading points entry and exit points for personnel and goodsplaces of chemical analysis of received materials etc. To monitor these areas closelyCCTV and allied data recording systems have been installed at these places which wouldhelp in curbing illegal activities at the above vulnerable points.
+Certain vulnerable points were identified in the Plants/Units such as weighbridges dispatch and unloading points entry and exit points for goods places ofsampling and chemical analysis of received materials etc. on the advice of SAILVigilance.
+CCTV and allied data recording systems have been installed at these places formonitoring and surveillance which would help in preventing fraudulent activities at theabove sensitive areas.

 'Inspiration- Prerna' an in-house publication of SAIL Vigilance is beingpublished regularly.
 The above publication contains case studies articles from eminentpersonalities quiz on policy matters etc. to enhance awareness of the readers.

 The Company has adopted Vigil Mechanism for conducting the affairs in a fair andtransparent manner by adopting highest standards of professionalism honesty integrityand ethical behaviour.
 All employees of the Company and Directors on the Board of theCompany are covered under this Mechanism.
 This Mechanism has been established foremployees to report concerns about unethical behaviour actual or suspected fraud orviolation of Code of Conduct.
-It also provides for adequate safeguards against the victimization ofemployees who avail of the Mechanism and allows direct access to theChairperson of the Audit Committee in exceptional cases.
+It also provides for adequate safeguards against thevictimization of employees who avail the Mechanism and allows direct access to theChairperson of the Audit Committee in exceptional cases.